Fender 1958 "tweed" Harvard Guitar Amplifier

 lightly and you get that clean Fender sound, while hard playing will

 push it into that lovely overdrive.
-The tonal colors in between
+The tonal colors in

 are unbelievable.
 Complimenting the sound is the 5Y3 rectifier